Albert0i/mern_stack_course_part_1/fronttest/README.md

 ```
 'use' + (Name of query/mutation) + 'Query/Mutation'
 ```
-So, we can just use it with ease in other files wherever we want to fetch the data:
+Afterwards, we can just use it with ease in other files wherever we want to fetch the data:

 component/Data.js
 ```javascript